 Last Updated on

 A simple ajvar recipe, one of the most popular Balkan foods.
-A smoky roasted red pepper dip with eggplants.
+Smoky roasted red pepper dip with eggplants.

 The Balkans or the Balkan Peninsula is a vast region in southeastern Europe stretching from Bulgaria and the Serbian-Bulgarian border to the Black Sea coast.